kalxas/rasdaman/doc/main/04_ql-guide.rst

 axis-parallel subset of Euclidean space.

 Cell types can be any of the base types and composite types defined in the ODMG standard and known, for example from C/C++.
-In fact, every admissible C/C++ type is admissible in the rasdaman type system, too.
+In fact, most admissible C/C++ types are admissible in the rasdaman type system, too.

 In rasdaman, arrays are strictly typed wrt. spatial domain and cell type.
 Type checking is done at query evaluation time.
 Type checking can